-As at December 31, 2020, the Company has not incurred qualifying exploration expenditures with respect to its 2019 flow-through commitments.
+As at March 31, 2021, the Company amortized \$2,551 (June 30, 2020 - \$Nil) of flow-through liability that was recorded in connection with the 2019 flow-through private placement after incurring \$12,972 (June 30, 2020 - \$Nil) of qualifying exploration expenditures.
 The Company has fully renounced exploration expenditures of \$152,500 to the flow-through subscribers for calendar 2019 using the "look back" rule for income tax purposes and is required to incur the qualified exploration expenditures by December 31, 2020.
 In response to difficulties to accessing the field due to COVID-19, the government released a drafted legislation to extend the timelines for spending the qualified exploration expenditure by 12 months, and Part XII.6 tax adjusted accordingly.
 Although the drafted legislation has not yet been passed into law, the drafted legislation is expected to be passed as proposed, and Canada Revenue Agency recommends filing tax returns based on the draft legislation.

-Notes to Condensed Consolidated Financial Statements For the six months ended December 31, 2020 and 2019 (Expressed in Canadian Dollars - Unaudited)
+Notes to Condensed Consolidated Interim Financial Statements For the nine months ended March 31, 2021 and 2020 (Expressed in Canadian Dollars - Unaudited)